|HMRC Reference:Notice 75 (June 2014)||View Change History|

 A vehicle that is not used on the public road and has no licence under the Vehicle Excise and Registration Act 1994 is an excepted vehicle.
 If a vehicle has become untaxed since 31 January 1998 it requires a Statutory Off-Road Notification (SORN).
 Such vehicles will be eligible to use red diesel if a SORN declaration has been made.
 Unlicensed vehicles that do not require a SORN (including unregistered vehicles that have never used the public road) will continue to be able to use red diesel without a SORN declaration if kept off-road.

-Under DVLA rules, a vehicle with a SORN declaration in place may only use the public road to except to and from a licensed station for a pre-arranged MOT, vehicle identity check, or weight or emissions test.
+Under DVLA rules, a vehicle with a SORN declaration in place may only use the public road to travel to and from a licensed station for a pre-arranged MOT, vehicle identity check, or weight or emissions test.

 Unregistered or unlicensed vehicles are not permitted to run on public roads unless they are travelling to and from a pre-arranged mandatory Department for Transport (DfT) test or re-test.
 HMRC will take action if such a vehicle is found on public roads using red diesel at any other time.
 Other offences beyond the scope of HMRC responsibility may also be committed if such a vehicle runs on public roads, even if road fuel (‘white diesel’) is being used.